Collisional energy loss of a heavy quark in a semiquark-gluon plasma: Acknowledgements

 \section{Acknowledgements}

-This work is supported by the NSFC of China under Project Nos.
-12065004 and 12305135, by Guangxi Natural Science Foundation under Grant No. 2023GXNSFBA026027, and by the Central Government Guidance Funds for Local Scientific and Technological Development, China (No. Guike ZY22096024).
+This work is supported by the NSFC of China under Project No. 12065004 and No. 12305135, by Guangxi Natural Science Foundation under Grant No. 2023GXNSFBA026027, by the promotion project of young college teachers in Guangxi province (Grant No. 2023KY0053), and by the Central Government Guidance Funds for Local Scientific and Technological Development, China (No. Guike ZY22096024).